eunomia-bpf/basic-cuda-tutorial/13-low-latency-gpu-packet-processing.md

 **Benefit**: Reduces CPU overhead by 30-50%, leading to lower latency

-## End-to-End Example

-An optimized GPU packet processing pipeline combines these techniques:

-1. **Use pinned or zero-copy memory** for packet buffers
-2. **Implement adaptive batching** based on traffic patterns
-3. **Create a pipeline using multiple streams** for overlapping operations
-4. **Use persistent kernels** for latency-sensitive processing
-5. **Apply CUDA Graphs** for complex processing pipelines

 ## Performance Analysis

 When optimizing for low-latency packet processing, measure these metrics: